CharlyCst/miralis/docs/protect_payload.md

 The first time we jump to the payload, Miralis enforces the absence of state corruption by the firmware.
 The proof is constructive.
 Before we jump to the payload for the fist time, Miralis will hash the binary content of the payload and compare with a fixed hashed value and continues the execution only if the hashed values are similar.
 Therefore any state anomaly in the payload is going to be detected.

+**Lemma 4: Trap and interrupts can only happend in VM and S-mode**

+*Proof:*
+Miralis disables the interrupts in M-mode and any trap in M-mode make the program panic.

 ### Assertion 1: The Firmware Cannot Leak Information from the S-mode Payload - except the source code it loads